Zero bounce rate – why it isn’t any good

 Google takes into consideration a lot of factors when ranking pages but nobody truly knows what those factors are exactly.
 Nevertheless, bounce rate is a great metrics that can be used to assess engagement on your site and engaging sites are better ranked by Google so it makes the bounce rate important for SEO as well.

 When it comes to conversions, it is said that bounce rate is inversely proportional to your conversion rate, especially on a campaign-specific landing page.
-Since “only the top 10% [landing pages] are looking at 11.45% [conversion rate] or above” if your bounce rate is around 90%, you can be quite satisfied.

 How to improve bounce rate?

 Once you have analysed your bounce rate and discovered that it needs improvement, you can:

 - improve user experience by getting rid of ads, pop-ups, building a clear navigation path or speeding up the page,